 In analyzing the inheritance of Hv2OGO mutations in RD383-Conlon T1 and HvHSK mutations in RD388-Conlon T1 plants, we found that indeed the mutations induced in the T0 plants were inherited into the T1 generation.
 These results demonstrate that our sgRNA-based CRISPR vectors can lead to mutations in Conlon barley plants.
-However, the gene editing efficiency is low; we have not recovered any Indel (insertion and deletion) mutant in (Form - PPR21)
+However, we found that the gene editing efficiency by these sgRNA vectors is low, and that most of the mutations induced were single nucleotide changes and single amino acid changes.
+Therefore, it is not effective in creating Indels with insertions and deletions of nucleotides to result in gene disruptions.
+Hence, the dual tRNA-based vectors were constructed (see above).